7 Easter Hosting Tips for First-Time Homeowners

 Party favors don’t have to be expensive or elaborate.
 Simple gestures leave a lasting impression:

-• Leftover Easter candy in cellophane bags tied with ribbon.
+• Leftover Easter candy or homemade cookies in cellophane bags tied with ribbon.

 • Small potted plants or seeds packets for spring planting.